skip to content

 Your Department.
 A number of departments at MIT offer specialized learning opportunities specifically oriented to members of that department (e.g., job-related training).
 Contact your supervisor or your department's human resource contact to determine what your department has to offer.

 Campus Events.
 Every day at MIT, there are lectures, discussions, presentations, and artistic events offered on campus by a variety of groups.
 Many of these events are free of charge.
-MIT's official newspaper, Tech Talk, and the MIT Events Calendar both list upcoming events.
+The MIT Events Calendar lists upcoming events.
 An especially rich time for interesting campus events is the Independent Activities Period (IAP) in January.

 Conferences, Workshops, Professional Associations.
 Many groups at and beyond MIT host conferences and workshops open to the public that provide rich opportunities for personal and professional development.
 Many of these are presented right in the Boston area.
 In addition, many professional associations offer annual conferences and special workshops to members only; there may be a professional association in your field that you can explore.
 Search the web -- or talk with your colleagues at MIT or other institutions to find out more about workshops, conferences, and other professional opportunities they find useful.